dhartoto/C2L1/quiz_lesson_1.md

 1. Why do they call it a relational database?
-A: Because tables can be associated to each other.
+A: Because tables can be associated to each other

 2. What is SQL?
 A. Structured Query Language is a language used to query and manage the database.